Troy G. Payne

 – Orders of Protection

-Troy Gabriel Payne concentrates his practice in family law (divorce, paternity, adoptions, orders of protection and child custody), criminal law, jury trials, expungements, juvenile law, civil litigation (trials), municipal law, small claims, collections,bankruptcy, and driver’s license appeals.
+Troy Gabriel Payne concentrates his practice in family law (divorce, paternity, adoptions, orders of protection, child support and allocations of parenting time and significant decision making responsibilities), criminal law, jury trials, expungements, juvenile law, civil litigation (trials), municipal law, small claims, collections and Chapter 7 bankruptcy.

 Mr. Payne has defended clients in felony and misdemeanor criminal jury trials.
 He has conducted civil jury trials.
 During his career, Troy G. Payne has represented clients in the Illinois Appellate Court.
 He has written appellate briefs and presented oral argument before the Fifth Appellate District Court in Mt.
 Vernon, Illinois.